-RICHMOND, Va. –There isn’t a spare seat to be had on any airline.
+WASHINGTON – There isn’t a spare seat to be had on any airline.
 But you booked early, got a good fare, and you are genuinely excited about your trip.
-Before you get buckled into that middle seat on the aircraft, you and your belongings are going to need to get through the Transportation Security Administration's (TSA) security screening process.
+Before you get buckled into that middle seat on the aircraft, you and your belongings are going to need to get through the Transportation Security Administration’s security screening process.
 Below are the top five tips to make your holiday trip through the checkpoint go smoothly.

 TSA Tip #1: Get to the airport early.

 It’s one of the most popular times of the year for air travel, and there is likely to be more traffic on the roads surrounding the airport, so it will take longer to get to the terminal.
 It will take longer to park a car and longer to return a rental car.
 The lines will be longer at airline check-in counters.
 And of course the lines will be longer at the checkpoints because airplanes are fully booked and more people are looking to get away for the holiday.
-It’s peak travel season so plan to arrive two hours before a domestic flight and three hours prior to an international flight out of a major airport.
+It’s peak travel season, remember that you aren’t the only one who wants to fly during the holiday.
+Plan to arrive two hours before a domestic flight and three hours prior to an international flight out of a major airport.

 TSA Tip #2: Use your time in the checkpoint line wisely.

 While in the checkpoint line, finish your beverage.
 Consider bringing the empty bottle through the checkpoint to fill at a water fountain or water filling station on the secure side of the terminal.
 Doing so will save you a few dollars on bottled water once you head toward your departure gate.

 While in the checkpoint line, get out your boarding pass and ID.
 Have them in hand when stepping up to the podium and have each person in your travel group present her/his own boarding pass and ID.
 When traveling with small children, the parent or guardian should present her/his own boarding pass and ID and afterward present the boarding pass for each child.